 This process requires your Azure Databricks workspace to be deployed in your own virtual network (also known as VNet injection).

-Don’t hesitate to reach out to your Microsoft and Databricks account teams to discuss the configuration process described in this topic.
+Don’t hesitate to reach out to your Microsoft and Databricks account teams to discuss the configuration process described in this article.

 Your Azure Databricks workspace must be deployed in your own virtual network.